-Anglican Overseas Aid is committed to inspiring Australians to be compassionate, involved and responsible global citizens.
-That means working hard to keep our supporters informed of our work and the work of our overseas partners.
+Anglican Overseas Aid is committed to inspiring Australians to be more compassionate, involved and responsible global citizens.
+That means working hard to keep our supporters informed about our work and that of our overseas partners.

 Influencing the Australian Government and other organisations to deliver our vision of a peaceful, just and sustainable world for all.

 Anglican Overseas Aid is proud to be a founding member of the Emergency Action Alliance.
 The Emergency Action Alliance (EAA) is a simple and effective way for Australian donors to help in an international humanitarian emergency.
 The EAA is made up of 15 Aus...Read more